VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 is full of imposters!
 You must expose them with cleverly chosen coding exercises they have never seen lest they compromise your business.

 There is no evidence any of that is true, but it sure [feeeeeeels true](https://www.cc.com/video/63ite2/the-colbert-report-the-word-truthiness)!
 The funny thing is there are actually a lot of job candidates who also think it's true.
+They see coding interviews as a perfectly reasonable expectation and happily, if sometimes nervously, prepare accordingly.

 Fine.
 If you must, at least adapt your coding interviews like this:

 * Offer candidates the option either to live code or to do a short, paid(!) project to do at home.
 * Have them solve a real but non-critical and non-sensitive problem you have at work.
-* If it's a live coding exercise, make candidates comfortable with collaboration and access to resources.
+* If it's a live coding exercise, collaborate with candidates rather than sit back and watch and give them access to resources.

 We have a lot of important work ahead of us as an industry.
 I hope you consider the lessons I've learned to help your business grow to meet the challenges ahead.